Mind models. That’s what my art is about. Despite knowing better (Homo Sapiens) we really are Homo Narrans, the Storytelling Human.

 However, I can’t help noticing that the very definition of chaos—the phenomenon by which small events lead to larger events, including very large changes in the time evolution of a system, like the expansion of the universe—reads like the definition of narrative; that feeling we are part of a shared history is what propels us to continue searching for answers; and that simplifying the story, while simultaneously supporting and elevating those who are fluent in the language of the Cosmos and translate this saga for us, allows more of us to participate in the great investigation.
 If you let me understand the brief existence of a damselfly and my own brief tenure on earth as being part of the same source material that led to the birth and death of stars, the formation and evolution of galaxies, and the brilliant cataclysm that started it all, I will understand that when I look through the telescope, I am contemplating my home.

-To me, this is a great example of the tension in our heads between what I like to call scientific reality and humanistic (or group) reality.
+To me, this is a great example of the tension in our heads between what I like to call scientific reality and social reality.
 The difference between ratio and (collective) emotion.
 “I can’t help noticing” sound like “There is this uncontrollable force inside me”.
 And “the very definition of chaos reads like the definition of narrative” sounds like “I know it’s wrong, but it sure feels right!”

 The role of chaos in our thinking is interesting, anyway.
 It is a great excuse, an escape from determinism in science and philosophy; the innate need of human beings to be free (but not too free, because that leads to loneliness).
 You saw the same discussion about probability as a fundamental basis of physics in the discussions between Albert Einstein and Niels Bohr and other quantum physicists. (“God does not play dice!“) Even the most famous scientist of the 20th Century, Albert Einstein, found it difficult to step over his emotions and accept an – emotionally uncomfortable – emerging scientific reality.